 Rakoff called the $95 million fine pocket change for Citigroup and said investors were being short-changed.

-In the SEC's response to the ruling, Khuzami said the regulator will continue to review the court's ruling and take those steps that best serve the interests of investors.
+Khuzami said the regulator will review the ruling and take those steps that best serve the interests of investors.

 (Editing by Matthew Lewis, Gerald E. McCormick and John Wallace)